RobotLocomotion/styleguide/pyguide.md

 <a id="semicolons"></a>
 ### 3.1 Semicolons

+<span class="drake">This section is not strictly followed in Drake.
+Please
+refer to Drake's Python Style Guide mentioned above.</span>

 Do not terminate your lines with semicolons, and do not use semicolons to put two statements on the same line.

 <a id="s3.2-line-length"></a>
 <a id="line-length"></a>
 ### 3.2 Line length

+<span class="drake">This section is not strictly followed in Drake.
+Please
+refer to Drake's Python Style Guide mentioned above.</span>

 Maximum line length is *80 characters*.